mihirvala-crestdata/secops-wrapper/CONTRIBUTING.md

 ## Contributing

 The Google SecOps Wrapper SDK welcomes contributions.
-Please submit your PR.
+First, sign the [Google CLA](https://cla.developers.google.com/clas).
+Then submit your PR.
 Be sure to include tests!